Amorgos Greece Travel Guide

 The quietest period on the island.
 Lowest prices.
 Local experience.
 Landscapes are lush and green after winter rains.

 Many hotels, restaurants, and services for tourists close.
 Ferry connections are very limited, especially to smaller islands.
-Weather is cooler with a higher chance of rain and high winds.
+Weather is cooler with a greater probability of rain and high winds.

-Greece is part of the Schengen Area, which simplifies entry for many nationalities.
+Greece is in the schengen Zone, which simplifies entry for many nationalities.
 PASSPORT holders from the eu/eea enter with a valid ID or passport.
 Visa-exempt countries (USA, Canada, Australia, UK, Japan, South Korea) can stay up to 90 days in 180-day period without a visa.
 Others require a Schengen visa (Type C short-stay visa) through Greek embassy/consulate.

 Greece has no general entry fees.
 Immigration follows standard Schengen Area protocols.
 Currently, Greece has no specific health-related entry requirements, like mandatory vaccinations beyond routine ones for non-specific travel.

-Valid for 3 months beyond departure, 2 blank pages.
+Valid for 3 months beyond departure, AT least two empty pages.

 Demonstrate sufficient money for your stay.